FREEDOM FROM SOCIAL MEDIA

 1. The Highlight Reel

-Happy people don’t need to parade their life, their photos, and all their private business, to the public to gain approval from strangers.
+Happy people don’t need to parade their life, their photos, and all their private business, to the public to gain approval from total strangers.

 On Social media, everyone presents their best photos and moments onto a public platform, projecting a happy and enjoyable life.
 But why do they need to do this?